 7May God bless us.

 Then all the ends of the earth will give him the honor he deserves.(NET Bible)

 3:1 Therefore what advantage does the Jew have, or what is the value of circumcision?
 2Actually, there are many advantages.
 First of all, the Jews were entrusted with the oracles of God.
 3What then?
-If some did not believe, does their unbelief nullify the faithfulness of God?
+If some were unfaithful, their unfaithfulness will not nullify God’s faithfulness, will it?
 4Absolutely not!
 Let God be proven true, and every human being shown up as a liar, just as it is written: “so that you will be justified in your words and will prevail when you are judged.”

 9What then?
 Are we better off?
 Certainly not, for we have already charged that Jews and Greeks alike are all under sin, 10just as it is written: